 - An entity shall apply this HKFRS for annual periods beginning on or after 1 January 2007.
 Earlier application is encouraged.
-If an entity applies this HKFRS for an earlier period, it shall disclose that fact. - If an entity applies this HKFRS for annual periods beginning before 1 January 2006, it need not present comparative information for the disclosures required by paragraphs 31-42 about the nature and extent of risks arising from financial instruments.

-- 44A HKAS 1 (as revised in 2007) amended the terminology used throughout HKFRSs.
+If an entity applies this HKFRS for an earlier period, it shall disclose that fact. - If an entity applies this HKFRS for annual periods beginning before 1 January 2006, it need not present comparative information for the disclosures required by paragraphs 31-42 about the nature and extent of risks arising from financial instruments. - HKAS 1 (as revised in 2007) amended the terminology used throughout HKFRSs.
 In addition it amended paragraphs 20, 21, 23(c) and (d), 27(c) and B5 of Appendix B. An entity shall apply those amendments for annual periods beginning on or after 1 January 2009.
-If an entity applies HKAS 1 (revised 2007) for an earlier period, the amendments shall be applied for that earlier period. - 44B[†] HKFRS 3 (as revised in 2008) deleted paragraph 3(c).
+If an entity applies HKAS 1 (revised 2007) for an earlier period, the amendments shall be applied for that earlier period. - HKFRS 3 (as revised in 2008) deleted paragraph 3(c).
 An entity shall apply that amendment for annual periods beginning on or after 1 July 2009.
-If an entity applies HKFRS 3 (revised 2008) for an earlier period, the amendment shall also be applied for that earlier period. - An entity shall apply the amendment in paragraph 3 for annual periods beginning on or after 1 January 2009.
+If an entity applies HKFRS 3 (revised 2008) for an earlier period, the amendment shall also be applied for that earlier period.
+However, the amendment does not apply to contingent consideration that arose from a business combination for which the acquisition date preceded the application of HKFRS 3 (revised 2008).
+Instead, an entity shall account for such consideration in accordance with paragraphs 65A-65E of HKFRS 3 (as amended in 2010). - An entity shall apply the amendment in paragraph 3 for annual periods beginning on or after 1 January 2009.
 If an entity applies Puttable Financial Instruments and Obligations Arising on Liquidation (Amendments to HKAS 32 and HKAS 1), issued in June 2008, for an earlier period, the amendment in paragraph 3 shall be applied for that earlier period. - Paragraph 3(a) was amended by Improvements to HKFRSs issued in October 2008.
 An entity shall apply that amendment for annual periods beginning on or after 1 January 2009.
 Earlier application is permitted.
 If an entity applies the amendment for an earlier period it shall disclose that fact and apply for that earlier period the amendments to paragraph 1 of HKAS 28, paragraph 1 of HKAS 31 and paragraph 4 of HKAS 32 issued in October 2008.
 An entity is permitted to apply the amendment prospectively. - 44E Reclassification of Financial Assets (Amendments to HKAS 39 and HKFRS 7), issued in October 2008, amended paragraph 12 and added paragraph 12A.
 An entity shall apply those amendments on or after 1 July 2008. - 44F Reclassification of Financial Assets-Effective Date and Transition (Amendments to HKAS 39 and HKFRS 7), issued in December 2008, amended paragraph 44E.
-An entity shall apply that amendment on or after 1 July 2008. - Improving Disclosures about Financial Instruments (Amendments to HKFRS 7), issued in March 2009, amended paragraphs 27, 39 and B11 and added paragraphs 27A, 27B, B10A and B11A-B11F.
+An entity shall apply that amendment on or after 1 July 2008.

+- Improving Disclosures about Financial Instruments (Amendments to HKFRS 7), issued in March 2009, amended paragraphs 27, 39 and B11 and added paragraphs 27A, 27B, B10A and B11A-B11F.
 An entity shall apply those amendments for annual periods beginning on or after 1 January 2009.
-In the first year of application, an entity need not provide comparative information for the disclosures required by the amendments.
+In the first year of application, aAn entity need not provide comparative information for the disclosures required by the amendments for: - (a) any annual or interim period, including any statement of financial position, presented within an annual comparative period ending before 31 December 2009, or - (b) any statement of financial position as at the beginning of the earliest comparative period as at a date before 31 December 2009.

 Earlier application is permitted.
-If an entity applies the amendments for an earlier period, it shall disclose that fact.
+If an entity applies the amendments for an earlier period, it shall disclose that fact. -